 The idea of living on one income can be a scary thought for most couples.
-When you have two able bodied people, it can be tough to see any positive side to not having two steady streams of income.
+When you have two able-bodied people, it can be tough to see any positive side to not having two steady streams of income.
 Considering that 71% of all workers in the United States say they are in debt, it’s no surprise that one income families are seen less and less.
 More often than not, people are just working to support their bad spending habits.
-Even in two income households, a whopping 78% of workers say they are still living paycheck to paycheck.
+Even in two-income households, a whopping 78% of workers say they are still living paycheck to paycheck.
 But there is some light at the end of the tunnel.
 Having been a stay at home mom for over 10 years, there are some major benefits to living on one income that I would love to share with you.
 Particularly living on one income when you’re paying off debt.

 *This post contains affiliate links.
 I may make a commission but all recommendations are my own.

-When you are living on one income it means there is a primary bread winner whose income you completely live off of.
+When you are living on one income it means there is a primary breadwinner whose income you completely live off of.
 Maybe that sounds obvious.
 What I mean is one income is enough to support your rent/mortgage, all of your bills, groceries, gas and spending money.

-Living off one income is common in households where one parents chooses to stay home and raise the children and can be a very scary step to take if both parents had previously been working.
+Living off one income is common in households where one parent chooses to stay home and raise the children and can be a very scary step to take if both parents had previously been working.

 It might be a scary step, but it is a very doable thing.
 Trust me, I’ve been doing it for over a decade!
 Wow, I’m old.
 Fully depending on my husband to provide has dealt us a fair amount of stress, but it also forced us to make better financial decisions and grow closer in our marriage.

 At first, we weren’t really great at living on one income.
 We were very much a part of the 78% of workers who were living paycheck to paycheck while simultaneously incurring more and more debt.

 In the last 3 years we have gotten intentional about getting out of debt and staying out of it and surprisingly, living on one income has been highly beneficial during this process.
 Let me break down for you exactly how it has benefited us.